ElinaFF/PICO/index.md

 ### Launcher
 1. Download launcher.py on our github
 2. Open a terminal (*cmd* in Windows)
-3. Run the launcher on your computer with the command : python launcher.py [^1]
+3. Run the launcher on your computer with the command : `python launcher.py`

-[^1]: No need to clone the repository, we will install everything we need.
+No need to clone the repository, we will install everything we need.
 If you still want to do so and don’t want the launcher to redownload it during the installation process, make sure to clone the repository in the same folder as the launcher.
 MeDIC uses conda for his environment, if you don’t have any Conda instance installed on your machine, the launcher will install one (Miniconda3).
 All the necessary dependencies will be installed in the conda environment.
+{: .note title="Info"}

 ### Clone repository and use the launcher